 Book Our Catering

-Union Chapel also provides high quality inhouse and external catering from our Margins catering team to hires of our spaces.
+We also provide high quality inhouse and external catering from our Margins catering team to hires of Union Chapel spaces.

 Lunch is available from only £6 per head and all income generated goes back into our charitable work.